canbal/Tally/README.md

 	`$ echo export PATH=/usr/local/bin:\$PATH >> ~/.bash_profile`
 5. Restart your Terminal so it picks up the path
 6. Download and install dependencies (easiest way is through Homebrew and pip)
-	- Install python (Install it from Homebrew as well even if you already have it from Apple, it also installs pip, which will be required to install some other dependencies)
+	- install python (Install it from Homebrew as well even if you already have it from Apple, it also installs pip, which will be required to install some other dependencies)
 		`$ brew install python`
-	- Check for python (output should be /usr/local/bin/python)
+	- check for python (output should be /usr/local/bin/python)
 		`$ which python`
-	- Add the latest python to your path just like we added Homebrew on step 4:
+	- add the latest python to your path just like we added Homebrew on step 4:
 		`$ echo export PATH=/usr/local/share/python:\$PATH >> ~/.bash_profile`
-	- Restart your Terminal so it picks up the path
+	- restart your Terminal so it picks up the path
-	- Install Django through pip
+	- install Django through pip
 		`$ pip install Django`
-	- Install numpy
+	- install numpy
 		- [alt1] through pip (this numpy installation made scipy installation fail for us)
 			`$ pip install numpy`
 		- [alt2] through Homebrew